How Amazon Buy with Prime Impacts the DTC Customer Experience

 As we mentioned above, the benefit is obvious: Amazon Prime is the gold standard for speedy online delivery, and you’ll get it on your site.
 Prime has consistently raised customer expectations for fast and free delivery over its history, to the point where slow shipping and paid shipping are two of the biggest drivers of cart abandonment.

 If you don’t currently offer fast and free shipping, Buy with Prime will immediately fix that issue for you.
-The theory behind Buy with Prime is that the boost in ease of transaction and expectations for fast delivery will increase conversion rate, thus increasing your web store’s growth.
+The theory behind Buy with Prime is that the easier transaction coupled with buyer expectations for fast delivery will increase conversion rate, (Amazon reports ~16% lift), thus increasing your web store’s growth.
+Additionally, integrating two powerful ecommerce tools like Amazon Multi-Channel Fulfillment and Buy with Prime simplifies the management of product catalogs, orders, and returns for online retailers while leveraging Amazon’s Fulfillment Network.

 How Buy with Prime Shifts the Ecommerce Landscape

-Online brands have long maintained that their curated shopping experiences, community building, and custom boxes counterbalance the raw power of fast and free delivery from marketplaces.
-A look at ecommerce transaction value in the United States suggests otherwise, though.
+Online brands have long maintained that their curated shopping experiences, community building, and custom unboxing experiences counterbalance the raw power of fast and free delivery from marketplaces.
+A look at ecommerce transaction value in the United States suggests otherwise, though, as combined US marketplace GMV growth exceeds US DTC GMV growth.

 US consumers spend nearly four times as much on Amazon, Walmart, and Target’s ecommerce sites than they do on all DTC ecommerce sites combined.
 And on top of that, the marketplaces are growing faster.
 We attribute a huge part of the marketplaces’ advantage to the fast and free shipping that they offer by default on most goods.
 After all, online consumers cite fast and free shipping as a baseline expectation in survey after survey.